 The USPA Integrated Bidet Toilet System is a sleek redesign of the classic low-boy toilet with a modern touch of cleansing elegance.
 By rethinking the traditional architecture of the classic toilet's internal components, a redesign of the entire enclosure was updated resulting in a seamless skirted design which gives an overall uniform and clean look.

-To dispose of your own human waste substantially there are two methods available.
+To dispose of your own human waste there are two proven methods available.
 These are:

 - compost toilets, or

 Composting toilet designs are on the whole not popular.
 They have been available through Amazon and other mainstream online outlets for a long time and despite the availability of well-designed and innovative systems to do it, they don't sell well.

 Most people understandably dislike the idea of their faeces hanging around, beneath a composting toilet.
 Nor do composting toilets produce the big assets of this bio-toilet which are biogas and a great garden fertiliser!